 - Do not lift anything heavier than your baby for the first 6 to 8 weeks.

-- Short walks are OK.
+- Short walks are an excellent way to increase strength and stamina.
 Light housework is OK.
 Slowly increase how much you do.

 - Avoid heavy housecleaning, jogging, most exercises, and any activities that make you breathe hard or strain your muscles.
 Do not do sit-ups.

 Don't drive a car for at least 2 weeks.
 It is OK to ride in a car, but make sure you wear your seat belt.
-DO NOT drive if you are taking narcotic pain medicine or if you feel weak or unsafe driving.
+Don't drive if you are taking narcotic pain medicine or if you feel weak or unsafe driving.

 Try eating smaller meals than normal and have healthy snacks in between.
 Eat plenty of fruits and vegetables, and drink 8 cups (2 liters) of water a day to keep from getting constipated.

 Any hemorrhoids you develop should slowly decrease in size.
 Some may go away.
 Methods that may help the symptoms include: